mudspot/liquid_renderer/README.md

 # liquid_renderer

-LiquidRenderer adds liquid renderer and option to include liquid filters .
+LiquidRenderer adds liquid renderer and option to include liquid filters like Rails helpers.

 To use it, add this line to your Gemfile: